technosophos/Pronto.js/doc/glossary.md

-# Glossary of Presto Terms
+# Glossary of Pronto Terms

   Chain of Command (List of Tasks):